 Several inferences on the typical sub-Neptune composition were made by attempting to reproduce the radius valley.
 While some studies seemed to strongly favor the gas dwarf composition coupled with atmospheric photoevaporation \citep{OwenWu2017, Modirrousta-Galian2020}, more recent works consider a mixed population of gas dwarfs and water-rich sub-Neptunes \citep{Burn2024, ChakrabartyMulders2024}.
 After all, the existence of water worlds is predicted by models of planet formation and migration (e.g., \citealt{Venturini2024}).

-Some inferences on the composition of sub-Neptunes can also be made from their bulk densities as generally determined through space-based transit photometry and high-precision radial-velocity (RV) follow-up.
+Some inferences on the composition of sub-Neptunes can also be made from their bulk densities, which are generally determined through space-based transit photometry and high-precision radial-velocity (RV) follow-up.
 Several sub-Neptunes around M dwarfs \citep{{LuquePalle2022}} and FGK dwarfs \citep{Bonomo2025a} seem to have the icy compositions predicted for water worlds.
-However, alternative compositions with rocky interiors and (very) thin $\rm H_2/He$ envelopes cannot be excluded, given the well-known degeneracy between rocky, icy and gaseous mass fractions that can match the same bulk density (e.g., \citealt{Rogers_2010, Spiegel2014, Neil2022}).
+However, alternative compositions with rocky interiors and (very) thin $\rm H_2/He$ envelopes cannot be excluded, given the well-known degeneracy between rocky, icy, and gaseous mass fractions that can match the same bulk density (e.g., \citealt{Rogers_2010, Spiegel2014, Neil2022}).

-The characterization of the atmospheres of sub-Neptunes can break the above-mentioned composition degeneracy in the absence of thick clouds, provided that the planet mass can be determined to a certain precision/accuracy (e.g., \citealt{Batalha2019, DiMaio2023}).
+The characterization of the atmospheres of sub-Neptunes can break the abovementioned composition degeneracy in the absence of thick clouds, provided that the planet mass can be determined to a certain precision and accuracy (e.g., \citealt{Batalha2019, DiMaio2023}).
 Indeed, water worlds should have metal-rich atmospheres, in particular for the expected higher abundance of water vapor, while gas dwarfs should possess solar-metallicity ones (e.g., \citealt{Miller-Ricci2009, Kempton2023}).

-In the present study, we report on the planetary nature confirmation and characterization of the sub-Neptune transiting candidate TOI-5789.01, which was discovered by the TESS space mission \citep{Ricker2015, Sullivan2015} around the bright K dwarf HIP\,99452.
-The host star has a stellar companion with a mass of about $0.24\,\Msun$ (spectral type M5V; \citealt{Newton2014}) at $\sim103.9\arcsec$, which corresponds to a large projected separation of $\sim2120$\,au \citep{Sapozhnikov2020}.
+In the present study, we report on the planetary nature confirmation and characterization of the sub-Neptune transiting candidate TOI-5789.01, which was discovered by the Transiting Exoplanet Survey Satellite (TESS) space mission \citep{Ricker2015, Sullivan2015} around the bright K dwarf HIP\,99452.
+The host star has a stellar companion with a mass of about $0.24\,\Msun$ (spectral type M5\,V; \citealt{Newton2014}) at $\sim103.9\arcsec$, which corresponds to a large projected separation of $\sim2120$\,au \citep{Sapozhnikov2020}.
 This makes TOI-5789 an S-type planetary system, even though the stellar companion may not have affected it, given the large distance.
-Thanks to high-precision RV follow-up, we derive the planet mass and bulk density, and detect three low-mass and mutually inclined siblings.
+Thanks to high-precision RV follow-up, we derived the planet mass and bulk density, and detected three low-mass and mutually inclined siblings.
 We finally show that the transiting planet is suitable for atmospheric characterization with transmission spectroscopy.